Skip to main content

 b.
 Must have a minimum 16-inch barrel and be at least 26 inches long.

 c.
-If semiautomatic, a maximum of six rounds are allowed in the magazine and chamber combined.
+If semiautomatic, the capacity of both the magazine and chamber combined cannot exceed 6 rounds.

 d.
 Must use expanding bullets that weigh a minimum of 70 grains for deer, pronghorn and bear, 85 grains for elk and moose, and have an impact energy (at 100 yards) of 1,000 ft.-pounds as rated by manufacturer.